PhamHungTien/Methodology_Report/README.md

 ## Structure

-- `tex/` contains the LaTeX source files.
+- `src/` contains the LaTeX source files.
-- `figures/` holds all figure assets referenced by the document.
+- `images/` holds all figure assets referenced by the document.

-Compile `tex/main.tex` with your preferred LaTeX distribution to generate the PDF.
+- `build/` is created when compiling the PDF and is ignored in version control.

+## Building

+Run `make` to compile `src/main.tex` with `latexmk`.
+The resulting PDF `build/main.pdf` will be generated if a full \LaTeX{} environment is available.